-The finished Roti is topped with sugar or sweet condensed milk and cut into bite-sized pieces.
+Finally, the finished Roti is topped with sugar or sweet condensed milk and cut into bite-sized pieces.
 As you can see, the paper is grease-soaked.
 It is definitely not a healthy snack.
-But then again, it’s dessert and a great occasional treat.
+Then again, it’s dessert and a great occasional treat, so don’t be afraid to try it out!
+This is an especially fun dessert and recipe because you can fill the roti with whatever you like best and experiment along the way!

-The ingredients for Roti are quite simple.
-If your are adventurous you can try making them at home either in a pan or better yet, on a griddle.
-Make sure to watch the video link below.
+The ingredients for Roti are quite simple, so, for those of you who are wary of trying something new, or experimenting, this is a great recipe for you!
+If you’re adventurous, you can try making them at home either in a pan or better yet, on a griddle and add your choice of ingredients to the middle!
+Make sure to watch the video link below for more information!

 2 cups all purpose flour